-When fishing a bead head nymph, you will have to use a light bead to
+When fishing a bead head nymph, you will have to use a very small fly with a very light bead to

 avoid pulling the quill under.
 I do know from fishing in the lake that a

 1560.
-(I have had questions specifically on whether the micro fishing floats
+(I have had questions specifically on whether the Owner micro fishing floats

 shown above with the bead head nymphs you use to see if the porcupine